sealx017/PredLMM/README.md

 * first, by fitting a LMM only with a random subsample of the individuals (the size of which can be varied by the user) and
 * second, by fitting the PredLMM algorithm treating the selected subsample as the set of knots.

-In our example, we considered the subsample_size (size of the set of knots) to be 1000.
-One can change the size depending upon the total population size.
-We have found using 20% of the total population size to be reliable.
+In our example, we considered "subsample_size" (the size of the knot-set) to be 1000.
+We have found using 20% of the total population size as knots to be generally reliable.
+One can increase this size depending upon the computational resources.

 ### References